TherapeuticEnggLab/gEPICS/README.md

 Ouputs:

 1. The effective pairwise interaction coefficients in nxn matrix form
-2. The full species abundance in 1xn form
+2. The full species abundance in 1xn vector form

 An example for gEPICS: